Public finance: Measuring the public sector

-The size of governments, their institutional composition and complexity, their ability to carry out large and sophisticated operations, and their impact on the other sectors of the economy warrant a well-articulated system to measure government economic operations.
+The size of governments, their institutional composition and complexity, their ability to carry out large and sophisticated operations, and their impact on the other sectors of the economy warrant a well-defined system to measure government economic operations.

 The GFSM 2001 addresses the institutional complexity of government by defining various levels of government.
 The main focus of the GFSM 2001 is the general government sector defined as the group of entities capable of implementing public policy through the provision of primarily non market goods and services and the redistribution of income and wealth, with both activities supported mainly by compulsory levies on other sectors.
 The GFSM 2001 disaggregates the general government into subsectors: central government, state government, and local government (See Figure 1).
 The concept of general government does not include public corporations.
 The general government plus the public corporations comprise the public sector (See Figure 2).